australasian-computer-music-association/10-rose-self-experiential-prototyping/article.md

 placed in the space, tactile sensory elements are incorporated to immerse the audience in the experience.
-Dry leaves are placed on a plinth and add the tactile and sonic aspects of holding autumn leaves whilst listening to the \'Autumn Ayre Aria\'.
+Dry leaves are placed on a plinth and add the tactile and sonic aspects of holding autumn leaves whilst listening to the 'Autumn Ayre Aria'.

-Whilst participants are in the spring environment listening to \'Licht und Liebe\', sprayed rose water adds the sensory smell of roses.
-In the summer virtual reality environment for \'Mi amor la luna\', a fan blowing warm air is placed in front of participants to create the immersive experience of being in a hot summer environment.
-In \'Winter Duet\' particles of paper confetti are dropped onto the participant to create the tactile experience of falling snow.
+Whilst participants are in the spring environment listening to 'Licht und Liebe', sprayed rose water adds the sensory smell of roses.
+In the summer virtual reality environment for 'Mi amor la luna', a fan blowing warm air is placed in front of participants to create the immersive experience of being in a hot summer environment.
+In 'Winter Duet' particles of paper confetti are dropped onto the participant to create the tactile experience of falling snow.
 As the offboarding activity the audience member may take home any of these objects alongside their paper cut out onboarding object.

-#### The lens of composer as researcher: themes in world creation, themes in music
+## The lens of composer as researcher: themes in world creation, themes in music

 I composed the arias and duets using *Finale*; the scores were rehearsed and performed by the three performers, the work recorded in The Nickson